 On this page, employers can find forms and information on how to register your new business with us —the Workers' Safety and Compensation Board—and what to do if you close your business or change ownership.
 Read about workers' compensation coverage options on our Coverage page.

 If you hire workers, you’re required by law to register with us and pay assessment premiums.
 This includes:

 - businesses with workers and/or contractors and subcontractors

 - corporations with directors and/or workers, see Directors' coverage page

 - societies with workers

 If you start business operations in Yukon, you must notify us within 10 calendar days of starting.
-Under the Workers' Compensation Act, an employer who fails to meet registration requirements may face administrative fees and interest charges.
+Under the Workers' Safety and Compensation Act, an employer who fails to meet registration requirements may face administrative fees and interest charges.